jd28/rollnw/tools/client/README.md

-# rollnw | client
+# rollnw | toolset

-rollnw client is rollnw's local-first Neverwinter Nights module viewer and authoring workbench.
+`rollnw | toolset` is rollnw's local-first Neverwinter Nights module viewer and authoring workbench, installed as `rollnw-client`.
 It imports a module into a project, presents resources in workspace tabs, renders areas and blueprints through the shared viewer, and exposes the selected live object to focused Details surfaces, Smalls scripts, the terminal, and the command palette.

 [Watch the rollnw-client demo on YouTube](https://youtu.be/1zftndVT2Is).